pypeit/PypeIt/doc/quicklook.rst

        reducing data in those cases.

-Particularly because of the latter, the quick-look script follows a specific directory structure and makes assumptions about which calibrations can be used that are more lenient than recommended for a robust reduction.
+Particularly because of the latter, the quick-look script follows a specific :ref:`quicklook_directory_structure` and makes assumptions about which calibrations can be used that are more lenient than recommended for a robust reduction.

-Importantly, ``pypeit_ql`` can only be used to reduce data *for a single science target.* All the science frames provided will be combined.
+Importantly, ``pypeit_ql`` can only be used to reduce data *for a single science target in a single instrument configuration.* All the science frames provided will be combined.
 Standard star frames can be included and, as long as they are automatically identified as standards, they will be reduced separately from the science target.
-For instruments with dither patterns that PypeIt can parse, image combination groups will be grouped by dither offset position.
+For instruments with dither patterns that PypeIt can parse, images will be grouped by dither offset position.
+These dithers can then be optionally combined using PypeIt's :ref:`2D coadding script <coadd2d>`.

 Here, we describe the algorithm and provide specific usage tutorials.
 The script usage can be displayed by calling the script with the ``-h`` option:

 .. include:: help/pypeit_ql.rst